Wedding Planning Abroad

 Of course, you can always plan your wedding independently, which is usually the cheapest option.
 However, distance and language barriers will mean this option will include a lot of hard work!

 Using a specialist money transfer service such as Asda's Money Transfer powered by Ria, can massively cut the cost of your international transactions.
 It’s quick and easy to make money transfers online, and works out much cheaper than if you were to use your bank.
-Even when making payments of over £1,000, the fee is just £13.00, and less for smaller transactions.
 If you’re going to be making several payments to the same person, such as your wedding planner or family member, your details will be saved ready for the next time, making the process much quicker.

 When budgeting for the wedding, it’s a great idea to set up a spreadsheet so you know exactly which payments need to be made each month.
 Although exchange rates do fluctuate, you can use our handy online tool to work out the average cost of your international money transfers.